uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         Examples: data can be stored in array-of-structures or compressed-sparse-row format.

+    Data layout
+        A :term:`data format` of :term:`contiguous data`.
+Describes an order of elements inside contiguous data block.

+        Examples: row-major format, where elements are stored row by row.

     Data type
         An integral or floating-point type which is used to physically store the data.